I reckon part of the fun of being a parent is that it’s an excuse to revisit childhood haunts with your own kids

 We are able to nab a picnic table right by the lake with excellent views of the paddleboats and the water.

 With A Day Out with Thomas Thomas the Tank engine pulls the train through a part of the Puffing Billy track from Gembrook to Emerald plus there are other family-friendly activities to enjoy at Gembrook.
 The Santa Specials feature face painting, a Little Elves play and create workshop, Australian animal exhibition, Santa photos, gifts and a 60-minute return journey through the Dandenong Ranges.

 Puffing Billy runs every day except Christmas and is especially popular in summer, during school holidays, public holidays and weekends.
 As such, it’s best to book ahead to avoid disappointment – though note there are no refunds or exchanges generally on tickets.
 Buy your tickets to Puffing Billy here.

 One final tip – bring a hat and sunscreen and one more layer than you think you’ll need!
 The Dandenong Ranges are generally a couple of degrees cooler than Melbourne and sitting in Puffing Billy’s open carriage for 2 hours is enough to chill anyone.
 We visit in September with average temperatures and are still cold with long pants, a jacket and a beanie!

 - Belgrave is 40km one hour east of Melbourne by car or coach.
 Belgrave station can also be accessed via train from Melbourne on the Belgrave line.

-- On popular days eg weekends, public holidays and school holidays its best to book your Puffing Billy tickets in advance to avoid disappointment.
-Tickets are also available at the ticket office depending on availability.
+- On popular days eg weekends, public holidays and school holidays it’s best to book your Puffing Billy tickets in advance to avoid disappointment.
+Buy your tickets to Puffing Billy here.